Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Hawking-Like Radiation as Tunneling with Semiclassical Approximation

-where $p_{_{R}}$ is the canonical momentum of the tunneling particle, which is initially at $R_{i}$, somewhere slightly outside the apparent horizon, and then crosses it to $R_{f}$, somewhere slightly inside the apparent horizon.
-According to the Hamiltonian equation
+where $p_{_{R}}$ is the canonical momentum of the tunneling particle, which is initially at $R_{i}$, somewhere slightly outside the apparent horizon, $R_{AH}$ and then crosses it to $R_{f}$, somewhere slightly inside the increased apparent horizon $R_{AH}+\delta R_{AH}$ due to the presence of back-reaction effects.
+The Hamiltonian equation is